 Bifidobacterium infantis 35624 , also known as 'Bifantis’, has been researched in those with Irritable Bowel Syndrome with positive results8.
 An 8-week trial with 75 participants associated B. infantis 35624 with a reduction in pain, discomfort, bloating and constipation.
 Healthcare practitioners can refer to Bifidobacterium infantis 35624, which has more information on this strain.

-A specific strain of the Lactobacillus plantarum species (L. plantarum Lp299v®) has also been clinically trialled on participants with IBS and shown to reduce IBS symptoms16.
+A specific strain of the Lactobacillus plantarum species (L. plantarum Lp299v®) has also been clinically trialled on participants with IBS diarrhoea, bloating, and constipation and shown to reduce IBS symptoms16.
 A 4-week clinical trial of 60 IBS sufferers showed that those in the probiotic group had a decrease in flatulence and pain and more consistent bowel movements.
 Healthcare practitioners can visit this page on the Probiotics Database L. plantarum Lp299v® to find out more related research.